MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-salesforce.md

 ## Troubleshooting
 If you encounter any errors, please review the requirements above.
-Also note the ability to login into a custom or sandbox domain is not currently supported.
+Also note the ability to log in to a custom or sandbox domain is not currently supported.

+### "Unable to connect to the remote server" message

+If you get a message "Unable to connect to the remote server" when trying to connect to your Salesforce account, see this solution on the Outsystems forum: [[Salesforce Connector] Log In Error Message: Unable to connect to the remote server](https://www.outsystems.com/forums/Forum_TopicView.aspx?TopicId=17674&TopicName=log-in-error-message-unable-to-connect-to-the-remote-server&)

 ## Next steps
 [Get Started with Power BI](service-get-started.md)